 This can rot out heater cores and radiators as these contain thin metals.
 Next since they are under your vehicle they could not help but notice you need shocks or struts replaced.
 They love this repair, because it’s quick and easy with a high profit margin.

 When shocks or struts are worn out the vehicle has a poor ride, as in it bounces up and down excessively.
 If shocks are bad you can get choppy wear on your tires and they start to look like stop signs.
 They fill shocks and struts with fluid or gas.

 If they leak it leaves a trail of oily film on the shock or strut body.
 The standard shock and strut test is push down on the vehicle front and rear bumpers separately and hold it down and then release it.

 The vehicle should return smoothly to its original height.
 Not bounce up and down like a bobble head doll.
 Ask the auto service provider to do this test before approving it.
 Bookmark this auto repair information page or share with a friend.

 See Mark Gittelman’s Awards & ASE Certifications on Google+.

-I wrote a free e-book that provides 68 pages of information to protect the automotive consumer from over charges and scams.
-Visit my first website and review what topics are covered in my guide to auto service.
+Visit my first website and review the covered topics that guide your car through service.
 I have lots of story’s to tell about the auto repair business and so do many site visitors.
 This next link takes you to page where you can post your own car repair story.